bharathshetty4/Python-Tutorial-Samples/README.md

 # some-Python-programs

-Some python programs with simple examples
+Some python programs with simple examples from a python tutorial